Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Vector glide GENIUS Narrow | L=185cm | D=140-115-130mm | 2023-24 model

-What are your impressions of the performance and ride quality of this ski?
+What are your impressions of the performance and ride of these skis?

 Ayano SuzukiAll Vectorglide types, and even the same type, have different lengths, bindings, and boot styles, all of which create different feel.
 That's why you'll enjoy riding your Vectorglide for a long time, and it'll become your own unique bike!
 I think you'll grow attached to it and it will become a treasured piece of equipment